abdallah-t/PeerLearningAcademy/math364/lecture0/lecture0.md

 ## Who am I?

 My name is Abdullah Tantawy and I'm a first year computer science student.
 I'm also a math enthusiast and I love to teach math.
 And I want to share my knowledge on how I got the full mark in this course with you.
+I will be your helper and in your journey.

 ## What are we going to study in this course?

-this course consists of 3 units:

-- ### unit 1: Trigonometry
+- ### content

-    dealing with triangles and their properties and relations between their sides and angles.

-    this would be the most important unit in this course.

-- ### unit 2: analzying functions
+- ### how to use the calculator

-    dealing with functions and their properties and relations between their variables and the curve it makes.

-- ### unit 3: limits and derivatives
+- ### exam tips and tricks

-    dealing with the limit of a function and the derivative of a function.
+## What is special about this course?

+- ### I'll provide you with math animation to help you understand the concepts better.
+- ### I am almost as old as you so I know what you are going through and you feel more comfortable asking me questions.
+- ### I will be posting lecture videos on youtube so you can watch them at your own pace.

 ## Requirements